b00f/b00f.github.io/_posts/2020-04-03-linux_gnome-trash.md

 categories: linux
 ---

-If you are obsessed with Gnome desktop, as I am, and you want a clean desktop with no icon you can use Gnome Trash extension for managing the trash items.
+If you are obsessed with Gnome desktop, as I am, and you want a clean desktop without any icon you can use Gnome Trash extension for managing the trash items.

 With [this extension](https://extensions.gnome.org/extension/4410/gnome-trash/)
 you can manage your trash items and open or empty your trash folder.
-Also you can easily search items inside trash.
+Also you can easily search items inside the trash.

 ### Features